 - La chaîne Disney: The French-Canadian version of Disney Channel, which also airs program blocks for Disney Junior and Disney XD (known as XD Zone) shows.

 - Movietime*: A channel that airs contemporary movies and film-related programming.
+Originally launched in 2001 as Lonestar, a network for Western-genre films and shows.

 - Séries+*: Like a French-language version of Showcase, focused on comedies and dramas.